All Episodes

 We had all kinds of theories to explain why that was going to happen.

-One of the reasons, folks, that that I don't join the narratives pre-voting is because I don't know what's gonna happen.
+And one of the reasons, folks, that I don't join the narratives pre-voting is because I don't know what's going to happen.

 And this is why I never try to endeavor to explain with ontological certitude what I think is going to happen in wide open contests like this.